FlamiCode/OpenCrate/README.md

 # OpenCrate
-Crate is an indev nim framework, Focused on Sound, Gui, Game Modding Capabilities and More.
+Crate

+Crate 1 is a Nim Module that has a focus on many things, such as Game development & Program Development.
+To install, go to your Terminal and use nimble to install.

+'nimble install cratermaker'

+The Github Repo CraterMaker is version 1.0 of the Crate module.